allo-protocol/allo-v2/contracts/strategies/ltip-simple/README.md

 1. `APPLICATION_CANCELLED`: Thrown when an application has been cancelled.
 After cancellation, reapplying is blocked.
 2. `ALREADY_ALLOCATED`: Thrown when recipients already have received a funds allocation.
+3. `REVIEW_NOT_ACTIVE`: Thrown when the review period is not active.
+4. `INSUFFICIENT_VOTES`: Thrown when the recipient hasn't met the distribution threshold.

 ### Events

-1. `UpdatedRegistration`: Emitted when a recipient updates their registration.
+1. `UpdatedRegistration`: Emitted when a recipient updates their registration
+2. `Reviewed`: Emitted when a recipient is reviewed.
+3. `RecipientStatusUpdated`: Emitted when the recipient status is updated.
+4. `Canceled`: Emitted when a recipient's application is canceled
-2. `AllocationRevoked`: Emitted when allocated funds are revoked and returned to the pool.
+5. `AllocationRevoked`: Emitted when allocated funds are revoked and returned to the pool
-3. `Voted`: Emitted when a vote is cast.
+6. `Voted`: Emitted when a vote is casted by an approved allocator
-4. `VestingPlanCreated`: Emitted when a vesting plan is created.
+7. `VestingPlanCreated`: Emitted when a vesting plan is created for a recipient
-5. `AllocationPeriodExtended`
+8. `TimestampsUpdated`: Emitted when the pool timestamps are updated

 ### Storage Variables

-1. `useRegistryAnchor`: Flag to indicate whether to use the registry anchor or not.
+1. `registryGating`: (No notice provided)
-metadataRequired: Flag to indicate whether metadata is required or not.
+2. `metadataRequired`: Flag to indicate whether metadata is required or not.
-2. `registryGating`: (No notice provided)
 3. `votingThreshold`: The voting threshold for a recipient to be accepted.
 4. `registrationStartTime`: Start time for registration.
 5. `registrationEndTime`: End time for registration.